progmaticltd/homebox/docs/maintenance.md

 ### Removing rspamd

-Because postfix is configured to filter emails through ClamAV, you will have to re-run the Ansible scripts to install Postfix again.
+Because postfix is configured to filter emails through Rspamd, you will have to re-run the Ansible scripts to install Postfix again.

 1. Remove the rspamd packages